ActivistInvestor/AcMgdLib/README.md

 for use alone, you will quickly find that AcMgdLib is for the most part, an all-or-nothing proposition.

-The easiest way to consume AcMgdLib is to download the entire repository and add it to a new C# project targeting whatever framework(s) that are used by the targeted AutoCAD releases;
+The easiest way to consume AcMgdLib is outlined below.
-set the language version to 10.0; disable nullable, and build a separate assembly that can be referenced from projects that it is needed in.

 Important Note: